php-dev-br/laravel-doc-pt-br/security.md

 When the `attempt` method is called, the `auth.attempt` [event](events.md) will be fired.
 If the authentication attempt is successful and the user is logged in, the `auth.login` event will be fired as well.

-#### Determining If A User Is Authenticated

 To determine if the user is already logged into your application, you may use the `check` method:

+**Determining If A User Is Authenticated**

 	if (Auth::check())
 	{
 		// The user is logged in...
 	}

-#### Authenticating A User And "Remembering" Them

-If you would like to provide "remember me" functionality in your application, you may pass `true` as the second argument to the `attempt` method, which will keep the user authenticated indefinitely (or until they manually logout).
-Of course, your `users` table must include the string `remember_token` column, which will be used to store the "remember me" token.
+If you would like to provide "remember me" functionality in your application, you may pass `true` as the second argument to the `attempt` method, which will keep the user authenticated indefinitely (or until they manually logout):

+**Authenticating A User And "Remembering" Them**

 	if (Auth::attempt(array('email' => $email, 'password' => $password), true))
 	{